 - Exit the program by right clicking anywhere on the screen and selecting “Exit” from the drop down menu.

-- Check your display settings.
-Our Windows software will automatically adjust computer display settings, but the Mac version will not.
+- To successfully use the software with your Mac, you will need to adjust the display settings.
 Follow the steps below to set optimal display settings on your Mac: